wcygan/turtle/readme.md

 ### Installation via cargo

+Make sure you have [Rust](https://www.rust-lang.org/tools/install) and Cargo installed.

-Install on any platform using Cargo:
+Install this project on any platform using Cargo:

 ```console
 $ cargo install --git https://github.com/wcygan/turtle